dask/governance/membership.md

 Individuals can be given write privileges to any repository by an owner by the above conditions and the following:

-1. The lead maintainer of that repository thinks it's a good idea
+1. The maintainer(s) of that repository thinks it's a good idea
 2. The member has demonstrated technical familiarity with git and GitHub (and so, for example, is unlikely to accidentally mess with history or merge PRs in an unclean state)